apache/openwhisk-wskdeploy/README.md

 #### Building for other Operating Systems (GOOS) and Architectures (GOARCH)

-If you would like to build the binary for a specific operating system, you may add the arguments GOOS and GOARCH into the Go build command.
-You may set
+If you would like to build the binary for a specific operating system and processor architecture, you may add the arguments `GOOS` and `GOARCH` into the Go build command (as inline environment variables).

-- ```GOOS``` to "linux", "darwin" or "windows"
-- ```GOARCH``` to "amd64" or "386"

 For example, run the following command to build the binary for 64-bit Linux: